novakov-alexey-zz/krb-operator2/README.md

 ### Installation Steps

-Define namespace as environment variable:
+Define namespac,e which will be used to install Kerberos Operator, as environment variable:

 ```bash
 export NAMESPACE=<put desired namespace>